BombShellReaper/Conan-Exiles/README.md

 > [!Important]
 > Lock down both the **directory** and the **files**.
 Locking only the files isn't enough - if the directory itself is still writable, an attacker can delete and recreate a script even without write access to its contents.

+> [!Caution]
+> **This protects against tampering, not against credential exposure.** `750` still gives `your_username` group read access - the same account can `cat stop_server.sh` and read `RCON_PASS` in plaintext, since the game process itself needs that same credential to authenticate over RCON.
+This is somewhat structurally unavoidable in this design: the account running the game inherently must be able to read what it authenticates with.
+If a compromised game process reading its own RCON password (rather than modifying scripts) is a threat you specifically care about, that needs a different privilege model entirely - e.g. a helper process with access `your_username` lacks - which is real added complexity most homelab setups don't need.
+This step solves one problem, not both.

 ## Sandbox the systemd Service

 Add the following under `[Service]` in `/etc/systemd/system/ConanExiles.service` (Step 10):

+    Environment="SCREENDIR=/home/your_username/.screen"
     NoNewPrivileges=true
     PrivateTmp=true
     ProtectSystem=strict